wchresta/cotary/README.md

 This shows a _very_ simple use case of hash functions and how to use them in practice.

 # Installation
+cotary currently only support python3. python2 is not supported.
+Thus, make sure you use `pip` for your python3 environment; sometime it is called `pip3`.
+On some systems, the python3 executable is called `python3` instead of `python`.
+In those cases, you can use `python3 -m pip` instead of just calling `pip` to make sure you have the right version.

 ## Installation from PyPI
 cotary is [available on PyPI](https://pypi.org/project/cotary/) so installation is very easy using pip:

+Make sure you have [pip installed](https://pip.pypa.io/en/stable/installing/) for your python3 environment.
 ```
-pip install --user cotary
+$ python3 -m pip install --user cotary
 ```
 Omit `--user` to install it system-wide.

 Now, the `cotary` executable should be in your PATH and ready to use.

 ## Installation from source
 Pip can be used to install from source, as well.
-The `setup.py` file contains everything pip needs to know, so you can install your local copy of the source easily with:
+The `setup.py` file contains everything pip needs to know, so you can install your local copy of the source easily:

+Make sure you have [pip installed](https://pip.pypa.io/en/stable/installing/) for your python3 environment.
 ```
-$ pip install --user .
+$ python3 -m pip install --user .
 ```
 Omit `--user` to install it system-wide.